 The Scripture being circulated at this time is another being quoted out of context, and it is even quoting only HALF of the verse!
 So it makes those who chose not to ‘gather together’ feel guilty, or that they had no faith!
 The entire Scripture says… “Forsake not the assembling of yourselves together, as is the habit of some.”
-The author of Hebrews was speaking to those who weren’t bothering to fellowship at all, an dhow it had become a ‘habit’ – a way of life!
+The author of Hebrews was speaking to those who never bothered to fellowship at all, and how it had become a ‘habit’ not to do so – a way of life!
 The latter part of the Scripture shows it wasn’t being said to those who never forsake fellowship & who are longing to go to church again.

 It may be, that even now, that some do have the faith or the natural courage to still gather together.
 But… “With humility of mind regard one another as more important than yourselves.
 Do not merely look out for your own interest but also for the interest of others“ (Philippians 2:3,4).
 Someone could be a carrier and harm others.